ApprovedBug/iOS-APBFoundation-Objc/README.md

 # iOS-APBFoundation-Objc
-iOS framework that contains simple foundation classes to make build other projects cleaner and simpler
+iOS framework that contains simple foundation classes to make building other projects cleaner and simpler